jaijaish98/SmartHomeAutomation/object_detection/README.md

 # YOLO Real-time Object Detection

 A professional, well-structured Python application for real-time object detection using YOLO (You Only Look Once) and OpenCV.
-Detects 80+ object types from your webcam feed with high accuracy and performance.
+Detects 80+ object types from your **webcam or RTSP IP camera** with high accuracy and performance.

 **Note:** This system detects people (which includes faces), vehicles, animals, electronics, and many more objects - making it far more versatile than simple face-only detection systems.

+**NEW:** Now supports RTSP IP cameras (Tapo, Hikvision, Dahua, etc.) in addition to webcams!
+See [RTSP Camera Setup Guide](RTSP_CAMERA_SETUP.md).

 ## 🎯 Features

 - ✅ **80+ Object Types** - Detects people, vehicles, animals, everyday objects, and more
+- ✅ **Interactive Camera Selection** - Automatically detects and lists all available cameras
+- ✅ **Multiple Camera Sources** - Built-in webcam, external USB cameras, and RTSP IP cameras
 - ✅ **Real-time Performance** - Fast detection with FPS monitoring
 - ✅ **High Accuracy** - YOLO deep learning model (90-95% accuracy)
 - ✅ **Color-coded Bounding Boxes** - Each object type has a unique color
+- ✅ **Natural Mirror View** - Webcams are flipped for natural viewing (RTSP cameras show original orientation)
+- ✅ **Auto-Reconnection** - RTSP streams automatically reconnect on failure
 - ✅ **Confidence Scores** - Shows detection confidence for each object
 - ✅ **Object Counting** - Real-time count of detected objects
 - ✅ **Frame Saving** - Save detection results with one keypress